mikebader/django-vitae/docs/source/index.rst

 ..
-Django-CV documentation master file, created by sphinx-quickstart on Sat Jul 22 22:51:55 2017.
+Django-Vitae documentation master file, created by sphinx-quickstart on Sat Jul 22 22:51:55 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Django-CV Documentation
+Django-Vitae Documentation
 =======================

 .. _overview: